29 July 2021

-Employee’s and employer’s Class 1 NIC may also be due under PAYE on salaries or fees paid to non-UK resident directors.
+Employee and employer Class 1 NIC may also be due under PAYE on salaries or fees paid to non-UK resident directors.
 For NIC, however, there are potential concessions and regulations which, if relevant, may ultimately mean that there is no liability for UK Class 1 NIC on the director’s earnings.

-HMRC are aware that UK companies with non-UK resident directors who work in the UK often overlook the requirement to operate PAYE on their earnings.
 As a result, this has become an area of compliance which we are increasingly seeing HMRC check during reviews of company records.
-It is also a relatively easy issue for HMRC to spot.
-For instance, a simple check of Companies House records or a UK company’s website will often enable HMRC to identify that a UK company has an overseas director who may be working in the UK.
+It is also relatively easy for HMRC to spot.
+For instance, a simple check of Companies House records or a UK company’s website will often enable HMRC to identify a UK company that has an overseas director who may be working in the UK.

 Non-compliance can lead to significant and unexpected liabilities for UK companies.
-For example, where PAYE is not applied when it should be, and the UK company is found not to have exercised reasonable care, HMRC can go back six tax years to recover the underpaid tax and NIC from the UK company, together with penalties and interest charges.
+For example, where PAYE is not applied but should have been, and HMRC finds that the UK company did not exercise reasonable care, HMRC can go back six tax years to recover the underpaid tax and NIC from the UK company, together with penalties and interest charges.

 What should companies do?

-All UK companies with overseas based directors should consider whether those directors perform duties in the UK.
-Where those directors are performing duties in the UK the UK company should urgently consider whether its tax and NIC obligations are being fulfilled.
+All UK companies with overseas based directors who may start to travel to the UK again on board business should consider reviewing existing arrangements to ensure that tax and NIC obligations are being met.
 In particular, UK companies in this situation should consider:

 - how to calculate the appropriate level of earnings (including expenses and benefits) which are attributable to UK duties, and how these earnings should be reported to HMRC;

-- the requirement to obtain a special direction from HMRC which will allow the company to deduct tax only from the proportion of the director’s salary or fees which are attributable to estimated UK duties;
+- the requirement to obtain a special direction (s690 application) from HMRC, which will allow the company to deduct tax only from that part of the director’s salary or fees which are attributable to estimated UK duties;

-- whether the director’s earnings are liable to employee’s and employer’s Class 1 NIC, or whether concessions or regulations apply which remove this requirement; and
+- whether the director’s earnings are liable to employee and employer Class 1 NIC, or whether concessions or regulations apply which remove this requirement;

-If you have any questions or concerns about the employment tax and NIC treatment of non-UK resident directors, please contact Lee Knight, David Williams-Richardson or your normal RSM contact who can help you review the position.
+If you have any questions or concerns about the employment tax and NIC treatment of non-UK resident directors, please contact Jo Webber or Ainsley Wainwright, who can help you to review the position.